Scover-w/VRKnowledgeGraph-Dev/README.md

 1. Clone the repository.
 2. Open the project in Unity Editor.
-3. Install the required Nuget packages.
+3. Install the required Nuget packages with https://github.com/GlitchEnzo/NuGetForUnity.

 ## Configuration